Climate change in the United States

 Average temperatures in almost all regions in the U.S. have increased in the last 120 years.

 Annual temperatures averaged across the U.S. have exceeded the 1971–2000 average almost every year in the 21st century.

 Climate change has led to the United States warming up by 2.6 °F (1.4 °C) since 1970.
 In 2023, the global average near-surface temperature reached 1.45 °C above pre-industrial levels, making it the warmest year on record.
 The climate of the United States is shifting in ways that are widespread and varied between regions.
 From 2010 to 2019, the United States experienced its hottest decade on record.
 Extreme weather events, invasive species, floods and droughts are increasing.
 Climate change's impacts on tropical cyclones and sea level rise also affect regions of the country.

 Cumulatively since 1850, the U.S. has emitted a larger share than any country of the greenhouse gases causing current climate change, with some 20% of the global total of carbon dioxide alone.
 Current US emissions per person are among the largest in the world.
 Various state and federal climate change policies have been introduced, and the US has ratified the Paris Agreement despite temporarily withdrawing.
 In 2021, the country set a target of halving its annual greenhouse gas emissions by 2030, however oil and gas companies still get tax breaks.

 Climate change is having considerable impacts on the environment and society of the United States.
 This includes implications for agriculture, the economy (especially the affordability and availability of insurance), human health, and indigenous peoples, and it is seen as a national security threat.
 US States that emit more carbon dioxide per person and introduce policies to oppose climate action are generally experiencing greater impacts.
-2020 was a historic year for billion-dollar weather and climate disasters in U.S. In 2024, the United States experienced 27 separate weather and climate disasters, each causing over $1 billion in damages.
+2020 was a historic year for billion-dollar weather and climate disasters in U.S. In 2024, the United States experienced 27 separate weather and climate disasters, each causing over $1 billion in damages, in total, it caused $27 billion in damages.
 This set a record for the most billion dollars disasters in a single year.

 Although historically a non-partisan issue, climate change has become controversial and politically divisive in the country in recent decades.
 Oil companies have known since the 1970s that burning oil and gas could cause global warming but nevertheless funded deniers for years.
 Despite the support of a clear scientific consensus, as recently as 2021 one-third of Americans deny that human-caused climate change exists although the majority are concerned or alarmed about the issue.